Setting a company cell phone policy for the modern workplace

 • Do not use phones during meetings or in a manner that is disruptive to the work environment.

 Misuse of company-issued cell phones may result in disciplinary action.
-Employees found to be improperly using their company phones may lose the privilege of having a company phone.
-Any employee that is found to be using the phones in a dangerous, illegal, or harassing manner will face disciplinary action up to and including termination.
+Employees found improperly using their company phones may lose the privilege of having a company phone.
+Any employee found using the phones in a dangerous, illegal, or harassing manner will face disciplinary action up to and including termination.

 Additional resource: Updating your handbooks and company policies?
 Check our guide to employee handbooks.